jaheyns/CfdOF/Demos/Projectile/README.md

-# projectile simulation
+# Projectile simulation

 A demo simulation that uses:
- - hisa for super sonic simulation
+ - Hisa for super sonic simulation

- - adaptive mesh refinement on the shock wave
+ - Adaptive mesh refinement on the shock wave

- - use cfmesh for meshing
+ - Use cfmesh for meshing

 ![screenshot](geom.png)